 Within these two main designs, however, infinite variations are possible, depending on the preferences of the individual artist or cultural groups.

 Petroglyphs were created on almost any stone surface, and examples of engraved art can be found across the continent.
 But examples of pictographs usually survive only in more sheltered areas, such as overhangs or caves.
-Owing to their connection to Indigenous beliefs, many of these locations are considered sacred sites.
+Owing to their connection to First Nations beliefs, many of these locations are considered sacred sites.

 Rock art protection